 b) Work to diversify your sources of income so that you’re less dependent on public money and on private foundations that try to control the work you do and try to silence your political stands.

 c) Work to eliminate hierarchy within your organization to the fullest extent that you can, including recruiting board members who share the goal of running the agency democratically.

 d) Try not to let funding sources derail your mission.
 Many non-profits gradually change the focus of their work, sometimes almost without realizing it, because they’re pursuing whatever grants they think they can get.
 The work that you win the grant for will probably be valuable, but that doesn’t mean it’s the work you really intended to do.

 e) All domestic violence agencies should have a committee devoted to working for social change, not to providing services; this group organizes protests, letter-writing campaigns, art projects, sit-ins, and other efforts to change the system that keeps domestic violence going.
+Conducting community surveys regularly, with an appropriate questionnaire that can provide a collective pulse and serve the purpose of the fighting cause, also comes under this umbrella of ‘driving change’.
 If your funders won’t let you openly have such a committee, then have the committee be an independent organization not formally linked to your agency.
 But you still organize it and funnel volunteers toward it, including anyone who expresses a particular interest in community organizing as opposed to providing direct services.

 g) Support survivors to start their own peer-led services, rather than viewing them as competition or viewing them as “not ready for that.”

 h) Support the leadership of abused and formerly-abused women in your organization.
 As many of your staff people as possible should be survivors, and as many members of your Board of Directors as possible should be survivors.
 The goal over time should be to have your agency run by survivors and the direction of your work determined by them.